21 Things Every Homeowner Needs to Know

 Squeeze-Tube Caulk is Trouble

 Squeeze tubes are convenient.
 But if you need to lay a neat, even bead of caulk, use a caulk gun instead.
-With a squeeze tube, it's difficult to produce a steady flow.
+With a squeeze tube, it’s difficult to produce a steady flow.
 And that means a lumpy bead.
+Use these caulking tips for a perfect result every time.

 Choose Colors That Work Now And Later